Introduction to GGP

 Third party auditing is required for all grants.

-Note: Due to annual budget restrictions, not all the projects can be approved although they meet the above-mentioned criteria.
+・Due to annual budget restrictions, not all the projects will be approved even if they meet the criteria.

 Contact Details: